elaforge/karya/doc/derivation.md

-Control signals may carry types also, for instance to document whether a transposition signal is in chromatic or diatonic steps, or whether a delay signal is in ScoreTime or RealTime, as in 'Derive.ScoreTypes.Typed'.
+Control signals may carry types also, for instance to document whether a transposition signal is in chromatic or diatonic steps, or whether a delay signal is in ScoreTime or RealTime, as in 'Derive.ScoreT.Typed'.

 ### environ